joelparkerhenderson/ways-of-working/README.md

 To say "Please speak louder", point to your mouth and move your hand a bit, so the speaker notices.

-To say "Time out", make the time out sign; conversation stops and the facilitator takes over.
+To say "Time out", make the time out sign; conversation stops, and the facilitator takes over.

+Sign language can be helpful for people who are hard of hearing.

-The team sign language can be especially helpful on video conference calls, and in large meetings.
+Sign language can be helpful for video conference calls, and in large meetings, and in noisy areas.

 ## For teams